2 Guns: Plot

 Bobby goes to Stig's to find the money, only to have Stig contact him from a sniper post across the street.
 A hit squad sent by Quince attacks the apartment but Stig helps Bobby escape.
-Bobby tries to tell Jessup what happened, but Earl and his men are already there.
+Bobby goes to Jessup's to tell him what happened, but Earl and his men are already there.
 Earl kills Jessup, frames Bobby, and lets him go, agreeing to clear his name if he recovers the $43 million.

 Bobby and Stig kidnap Papi and clear the air between them before interrogating Papi in Rees' garage.
 Papi tells them that Earl is a CIA Agent and that the money they stole was the CIA's cut of drug profits Papi and other cartels pay in exchange for using CIA planes to smuggle drugs across the border.

 When the house is attacked by Quince's team, Bobby, Stig, and Rees escape, as does Papi.
 The three are captured by Papi's men and taken to his farm.
 After a beating, the men are given 24 hours to return the money or Rees will die.
 Bobby infiltrates Quince's office at the Naval Air Station in Corpus Christi, discovering Quince is Rees' boyfriend, and they had planned to steal the money for themselves.

 Meanwhile, Stig asks Admiral Tuwey, Quince's boss, for help.
 Tuwey orders Quince's arrest but disavows Stig to protect the Navy's reputation.
 Both men escape from US Navy Masters-at-Arms officers, but Papi kills Rees because they were unable to return the money in time.

 Bobby later realizes the money is in a motel room he and Rees had frequented, while Stig returns to Papi's farm for vengeance.
 Stig is surrounded by Papi's men when both Quince and Earl intervene.
 Bobby arrives in a car filled with money and blows it up, scattering bills everywhere and leading to a massive shootout.

-During a standoff, Earl reveals that the CIA has 20 other secret banks, and the loss of the $43 million is only a minor setback.
+During a standoff, Earl reveals that the CIA has 20 other secret banks, so the loss of the $43 million is only a minor setback.
 Signaling Stig with a phrase from an earlier conversation, Bobby shoots Quince and Stig shoots Earl.
 Finally, they kill Papi and escape, but not before Bobby shoots Stig in the leg as payback for being shot earlier.
-They plan to continue to take down the CIA's secret banks, and Bobby reveals that he stashed some of the stolen money away.
+They plan to continue to take down the CIA's secret banks, and Bobby reveals that he stashed away some of the stolen money.